Ekoda/CodeContext/README.md

     ```
 5. The selected project snapshot information will be printed to the terminal.

+For simplicity I recommend setting a bash alias for the script, so you can grab the context anywhere easily.

 ## LLM Tag Usage

 The LLM tag is specifically designed to encapsulate project context for Language Models (LLMs).
 By delineating information such as the objectives and challenges of the project within the LLM tags, you provide a structured narrative that can help LLMs better understand the project’s context.
 This is particularly useful when initiating conversations with LLMs, ensuring they have the necessary background to provide insightful responses.